 In extreme cases, this can also affect other areas of development.

-If a child or adult complains of at least one of the following, they may benefit from specific Dyslexia Vision tests:
+If a child or adult complains of at least one of the following, they may benefit from special vision tests:

 - Blurred letters or words which go in and out of focus*